This article contains all the information you need to know about credit card processing fees and deposits.

-Please note: Vagaro Merchant statements are mailed on the third of each month.
-Fees are taken out on the 10th of each month.
-Free credit card readers also are available for users who apply for a merchant account with Vagaro.
+Vagaro Merchant statements are mailed on the third of each month.
+Fees are taken out on the 10th.
+Free credit card readers also are available once your application is approved.

-Also note: Customers can expect to see an estimated 3 percent that's charged from swiped credit card fees at the end of the month.
+When it comes to the average total of fees that are taken out, you can expect an estimated three percent that's charged from swiped credit card fees once the month has ended.
 However, this percentage may increase if the transactions are keyed in.
-Please keep in mind this is a safe estimate.

-Businesses can keep track of all transactions in the Transaction List in their Vagaro account.
-Click this link for more information: How to Run a Transaction Report and Find Customer Transactions.
+Helpful Link: Click here to learn how to keep track of all your transactions: How to Run a Transaction Report and Find Customer Transactions.

 How to View the Status of An Application

 1. Click Settings at the top of the screen.